Biology (BIOL)

 BIOL 4399 Directed Independent Research

 Independent laboratory- or field-based research project on topic of current interest.
 Project developed in conjunction with a faculty advisor.
 Written report required.
 May be repeated once for a total of 6 semester credit hours.
-Sophomores or Juniors or Seniors and Permission of Instructor (faculty advisor).
+Sophomores or Juniors or Seniors and Permission of Instructor (on-campus faculty research supervisor).

 BIOL 4406 Immunology